 UnitedHealthcare, a UnitedHealth Group (NYSE:UNH) company, has more than 200 employees located on Oahu, Kauai, Maui and the Big Island with central offices in Honolulu.
 With a care provider network of 21 hospitals and more than 2,700 physicians statewide, the health and well-being company serves more than 230,000 Hawaii residents including members of the United States military and their families, and people enrolled in UnitedHealthcare’s Medicare and Medicaid health plans.

 UnitedHealthcare is dedicated to helping people nationwide live healthier lives by simplifying the health care experience, meeting consumer health and wellness needs, and sustaining trusted relationships with care providers.
 The company offers the full spectrum of health benefit programs for individuals, employers and Medicare and Medicaid beneficiaries, and contracts directly with 780,000 physicians and care professionals and 5,900 hospitals and other care facilities nationwide.
 UnitedHealthcare serves more than 40 million people in health benefits and is one of the businesses of UnitedHealth Group (NYSE: UNH), a diversified Fortune 50 health and well-being company.

-Filed under: Abercrombie, Announcements, Big Island, Hawaii, Health, Hilo, State Affairs | Tagged: Healty Systems Corporation Primarty Care Training Program, Hilo Medical Center, UnitedHealth Group, UnitedHealthcare | Leave a Comment »
+Filed under: Abercrombie, aloha, Announcements, Big Island, Community, Hawaii, Health, Hilo, Something New?, State Affairs | Tagged: Healty Systems Corporation Primarty Care Training Program, Hilo Medical Center, UnitedHealth Group, UnitedHealthcare | Leave a Comment »